Inqnuam/serverless-aws-lambda/resources/defineConfig.md

 [defineConfig](../src/defineConfig.ts) is a fully typed function which provides an interface where you can:

 - customize [esbuild](esbuild.md)
-- configure offline server (static path, port, custom routes)
+- configure local server (static path, port, custom routes)
 - invoke lambdas with a custom event
 - play with env variables on the fly
 - add plugins to serverless-aws-lambda.